microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 You can also use a url directly to load a repository.
 For example, the full URL for the current repo is [https://github.com/microsoft/Web-Dev-For-Beginners](https://github.com/microsoft/Web-Dev-For-Beginners), but you can swap the GitHub domain with `VSCode.dev/github` and load the repository directly.
 The resulting URL would be [https://vscode.dev/github/microsoft/Web-Dev-For-Beginners](https://vscode.dev/github/microsoft/Web-Dev-For-Beginners).

+Open a repository on github.com and hit the . button on your keyboard to swap the github.com domain with the vscode.dev domain instantly.

 ✅ If succesful, you'll see all files for this repository loaded in the text editor.